wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/deployment.md

               containerPort: 80
 ```

-* If the `wallarm-sidecar` application Pod label is either set to `disabled` or not explicitly specified, Wallarm does not filter traffic.
+* If the `wallarm-sidecar` application Pod label is either set to `disabled` or not explicitly specified, the Wallarm Sidecar container is not injected into a pod and therefore Wallarm does not filter traffic.
-* If the `wallarm-sidecar` application Pod label is set to `enabled`, Wallarm filters incoming traffic.
+* If the `wallarm-sidecar` application Pod label is set to `enabled`, the Wallarm Sidecar container is injected into a pod and therefore Wallarm filters incoming traffic.

 ### Step 4: Test the Wallarm Sidecar proxy operation